waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   `find_path_to_target`: Finds the shortest path from the player's current position to a specified target coordinate.
 *   `find_reachable_unseen_tiles`: Finds all unseen tiles that are reachable from the player's current position.
-*   `kabuto_puzzle_solver`: Solves the Ruins of Alph Kabuto puzzle from a raw grid input.
 *   `battle_strategist`: Recommends the best action in a battle.
+*   `exploration_strategist`: Recommends the next best tile to explore based on the primary goal.
 *   `team_composition_advisor`: Recommends a team composition for a specific opponent type.
 *   `script_debugger`: Analyzes faulty Python scripts and provides debugging plans.
-*   `exploration_strategist`: Recommends the next best tile to explore based on the primary goal.

 # VIII.
 Reflection Log & Untested Assumptions